portier/portier-broker/docs/build.md

 # Building the broker

 To build the broker from source code, you'll need [Rust] installed.
-We target the latest stable Rust release.
+We currently support Rust 1.41 and newer.

 [Rust]: https://www.rust-lang.org/